srct/where/README.md

 ## Get Started

 The backend is written with [Flask](https://flask.palletsprojects.com/en/1.1.x/), a lightweight Python framework for web services.
+To run the backend:
+*  Create and activate a Python virtual environment (optional)
-To run the backend, first download the dependencies with `pip install -r requirements.txt` in the base directory, then set the `FLASK_APP` environment variable.
+*  Download the dependencies with `pip install -r requirements.txt` in the base directory
+*  Create the development database by running `alembic upgrade head`
+*  Set the `FLASK_APP` environmental variable:

 On Mac or Linux:
 ```